 Since 2010, Jan Mayen Island is designated as a nature reserve (under Norway's jurisdiction) to ensure the preservation of this pristine Arctic island, as well as the marine life in the surrounding waters.

 The island is also identified as IBA (Important Bird Area) by BirdLife International as a breeding ground for many seabirds, including little auks, thick-billed and black guillemots, Arctic fulmars.

 Jan Mayen Island cruise terminal

 Port Jan Mayen Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Jan Mayen Island, Norway.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Jan Mayen Island, Arctic Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |22 May, 2023|

 Hurtigruten Expeditions expands 2023 Arctic summer season with 7 new cruises

 Hurtigruten Expeditions expands its summer 2023 Arctic season with 7 new adventures taking passengers closer to the local people and communities...September 26, 2022